-The cultural landscape is a primary and broad contributing element to the eligibility of the National Historic Landmark (Schurke 2009).
+Potential Impacts to the Historic Site

 The American Camp cultural landscape boundary is outside of the project footprint area of potential effects (APE); therefore, none of the contributing cultural landscape characteristic features would be impacted by the alternatives.

-In addition, none of the contributing cultural landscape views and vistas are located within the project view-shed APE; however, portions of the alignments would be remotely visible from within the geographic boundaries of the designated cultural landscape to the east of the American Camp cantonment and portions of South Beach.
+In addition, none of the contributing cultural landscape views and vistas are located within the project view-shed APE; however, portions of the alternative alignments would be remotely visible from within the geographic boundaries of the designated cultural landscape to the east of the American Camp cantonment and portions of South Beach.
 The existing Cattle Point Road alignment is also remotely visible from portions of these areas.

 In May 2009, the FHWA consulted with the State Historic Preservation Office (SHPO) regarding potential impacts of the proposed project on historic properties and the National Historic Landmark.
 FHWA concluded that there would be minor viewshed impacts and no ground disturbing impacts to the cultural landscape within the National Historic Landmark.
 Therefore, FHWA recommended that the proposed project would have no adverse effect on historic properties for purposes of section 106.
 The FHWA also informed the SHPO that it intended to make a de minimis Section 4(f) impact determination based on SHPO concurrence with the FHWA recommendation of no adverse effect.
 The SHPO concurred with the FHWA recommendation of no adverse effect in a letter dated June 23, 2009.

-5.3.3 Publicly-Owned Trail Impacts
+5.3.3 Measures to Minimize Harm